mxagar/deep_learning_udacity/README.md

 Additionally, note that:

 - I have also notes on the [Udacity Computer Vision Nanodegree](https://www.udacity.com/course/computer-vision-nanodegree--nd891) in my repository [computer_vision_udacity](https://github.com/mxagar/computer_vision_udacity); that MOOC is strongly related and has complementary material.
+- In addition to the [Pytorch guide](02_Pytorch_Guide), I have a [Keras guide](02_Keras_Guide); both condense the most important features of both frameworks.
+Currently, the Pytorch guide is more detailed.
 - I have many hand-written notes you can check, too (see the PDFs).
 - The exercises are commented in the Markdown files and linked to their location; most of the exercises are located in other repositories, originally forked from Udacity and extended/completed by me:
 	- [deep-learning-v2-pytorch](https://github.com/mxagar/deep-learning-v2-pytorch)